nmerchant/firebase-login-boilerplate/README.md

-Boilerplate code for a React app using Firebase services, with email account user login already set up.
+Boilerplate code for a React app using Firebase services and Material UI, with email account user login already set up.

 # Setup